 "I see parents making the error of including friends’ and family’s opinions in the process," Humphrey explained to TODAY.
 "The issue I’ve seen is that most people don’t hold back when sharing their initial reactions to the names parents are considering.
 They can be brutal, and downright rude.
 This intensity can really take the wind out of parents’ sails."

-Humphrey said that in her role as a baby name consultant, she helps parents refocus on their own intuition, desires, and needs, and to bring joy back to the process of picking a baby name.
+In her role as a baby name consultant, Humphrey helps parents refocus on their own intuition, desires, and needs, and to bring joy back to the process of picking a baby name.

 "My best advice is to start early," Humphrey said.
 "Keep a running list in your notes app that you and your partner can reference down the road."